weiy1991/Udaicity_Behavioral_Cloning_P3/README.md

 In this project, I used deep neural networks and convolutional neural networks to clone driving behavior.
 I have trained, validated and tested a model using Keras.
 The model will output a steering angle to an autonomous vehicle.

 I used the simulator that Udacity provided where I can steer a car around a track for data collection.
-I used image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track by the simulator.
+I used image data and steering angles to train a neural network and then use this model to drive the car autono mously around the track by the simulator.

 The Project
 ---